IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > ...
 Failure to **adopt, implement and monitor effects of laws, policies and programmes** to eliminate de jure  and de facto discrimination with respect to each of the rights enumerated in articles 6 to 15 of the Covenant constitutes a violation of those rights.[^111]

 see also General Comment 31 paragraphs 15-20??

+> States  parties  have  an  international  responsibility  to  create  and  continuously  improve statistical  databases  and the  **analysis of all forms of discrimination** against women in general and against women belonging to specific  vulnerable groups in particular.[^66]

 #### Gender sensitive
 A State's human rights monitoring must be be effective.[^112] To reveal inequalities and discrimination, monitoring must be able to detect how human rights issues affect women and men differently.
 That is, monitoring must be gender-sensitive.